rism-digital/rism.info/_posts/en/2018-11/2018-11-29-mmm2-is-online-a-music-encyclopedia-for-the.md

 Articles include a biographical sketch and an overview of works; when applicable, locations of course include RISM library sigla and links to digitized versions of works (see, for example, [the article on Adolph Herget](http://www.mmm2.mugemir.de/doku.php?id=herget){:target="_blank"}).
 For printed editions from the RISM A/I series or individual manuscripts, links are also provided directly to the RISM catalog (see the article on [Franz Heinrich Ehrenfried](http://www.mmm2.mugemir.de/doku.php?id=ehrenfried){:target="_blank"}).
 Internal links connect individual articles.

 Additional articles will be added gradually.
-If you are interested in supporting the editors with articles or suggestions, please write to [kontakt@mugemir.de](mailto:kontakt@mugemir.de "Opens window for sending email").
+If you are interested in supporting the editors with articles or suggestions, please write to [kontakt@mugemir.de](mailto:kontakt@mugemir.de).

-<script type="text/javascript">var switchTo5x=true;</script><script type="text/javascript" src="http://w.sharethis.com/button/buttons.js"></script><script type="text/javascript">stLight.options({publisher: "9b601438-1ce1-49d8-bfd7-9cff5df54c17", doNotHash: false, doNotCopy: false, hashAddressBar: false});</script>